ONLINE HELP

 • To modify the background color of your widget, use a cell in your window or internal page.
 This cell will contain the controls of your window or internal page.
 The background of cell will be used to color the widget.

-To define or modify the initial display options of a Widget:
+To define or modify the initial display options of a widget:

 1. Select the widget to configure in the "Content" tab of the description window of Dashboard control.